 Our district's mission is to prepare students to constructively participate in the society of their time.
 This project develops students and teachers alike.
 Students not only gain skills needed for academic success, they also become self-directed.
 They learn to analyze their data, derive the appropriate feedback and formulate strategies that will help them to meet their goals.
-Single School Culture has become the main vehicle for school reform.
+Single School Culture has become the main vehicle for school reform and without the continued support of the Mary and Robert Pew Public Education Fund these goals would not have been achieved.